stuartmonro/stuartmonro.github.io/_pages/travel_folder/arriving.md

 [VTP website](https://visitortollpass.com 'VTP site'){:target="\_blank"}

-Sometimes the tolls from VTP don't show up on the app straight away and so don;t be too concerned if you don't see them for a few days.
+Sometimes the tolls from VTP don't show up on the app straight away and so don't be too concerned if you don't see them for a few days.
 Make sure you check the receipt from the hire company when returning the car to ensure there are no "hidden" charges like toll pass or fuel.